OSINTI4L/cupidcr4wl/.github/CONTRIBUTING.md

 2. You will be redirected to an "account not found page", 404 page, site landing page, or similar.
 3. Right click > View Page Source.
 4. Parse and list html code that is present **ONLY** on the **NON-VALID** account page.
-(you can also use an online html compare tool to hasten the parsing)

 Multiple html snippets can be added to this section using commas:
 ```